ArctosDB/documentation-wiki/_how_to/How-To-Arctos-While-Social-Distancing.markdown

 6. Social Media: We need someone to help Arctos up its social media presence.
 Use the "Something Random" stuff to start off with and provide links to Arctos records, projects, agent pages, etc.

+7. Increase the quality of your Projects in Arctos: Find the projects you created that are incomplete and flesh them out!
+The list of low quality projects (project description os less than 100 characters or project does not contribute or use cataloged items) can be found in the .csv in [this GitHub issue](https://github.com/ArctosDB/arctos/issues/2570#issuecomment-608091910).